armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 python generate_tfrecord.py -x C:\Tensorflow\workspace\training_demo\images\test -l C:\Tensorflow\workspace\training_demo\annotations\label_map.pbtxt -o C:\Tensorflow\workspace\training_demo\annotations\test.record
 ```
  After each command you should get a success meassage stating that the TFRecord File has been created.
+So now under ```annotations``` there should be a ```test.record``` and ```train.record```.
 That means we have generated all the data necessary, and we can proceed to configure the training pipeline in the next step